PRO-2684/castwright/README.md

   -o, --output      the path to the output file (asciicast `.cast`), or stdout
-                    if not provided; If provided, preview mode will be enabled -x, --execute     execute and capture the output of shell commands -h, --help        display usage information
+                    if not provided; If provided, preview mode will be enabled -x, --execute     execute and capture the output of shell commands -t, --timestamp   include timestamp information in the output -v, --version     show version information and exit -h, --help        display usage information
 ```